.NET Zero to Hero Series is now LIVE! JOIN šŸš€

 }

-This is a very basic setup & usage of UseExceptionHandler Middleware.
+This is a very basic setup & usage of UseExceptionHandler Middleware in your ASP.NET Core applications.
 So, whenever there is an exception that is detected within the Pipeline of the application, the control falls back to this middleware, which in return will send a custom response to the request sender.

 global-exception-handling-in-aspnet-core